-This flaw in this thinking is illustrated in a story shared by my friend, Alice Franklin, about entertaining a seabird.
-You may be thinking “What does entertaining a seabird have to do with your homepage?”
-Read on to find out:
+This flaw in this thinking is illustrated in a story shared by my friend, Alice Franklin, Entertaining a Seabird.

 In ancient China, a disciple was talking with his teacher.